predicatemike/predigame/examples/actors/README-Zombie.md

    """ air shot that will kill any actor or sprite """ player.act(SHOOT, loop=1)
    target = player.next_object()
-   if target and isinstance(target, Actor) and target.health > 0:
+   if target and isinstance(target, Actor):
       target.kill()
       level.hit()
-   elif target:
+   elif target and isinstance(target, Sprite):
       target.fade(0.5)
 ```
 ## Bullets (that kills any sprite) [HARD]